What are Levees?

-- This method cannot be accustomed to bring a generously harmed or improved structure into consistency with floodplain advancement principles.
+- These methods cannot be accustomed to bringing a seriously harmed or improved structure into alignment with floodplain advancement principles.

-- May disregard floodplain improvement models, especially in floodway areas, by causing hindered stream or in expanded flood statures.
+- May disregard floodplain improvement models, especially in floodway areas, by causing hindered streams or in expanded flood potency.

-- Disappointment or overtopping of a levee or floodwall results in as much harm as though there was no assurance (or more).
+- Failure or overtopping of a levee or floodwall results in as much harm as though there was no assurance (or more).

 - May limit access to the structure.
 If human mediation is required for terminations, there must be adequate admonition time.

 - For structures with cellars, hydrostatic weight from groundwater may even now cause harm.